tfrce/thedaywefightback.js/README.md

 The counts will reset on the day, and only the additions on the 11th will contribute to the total.

-## Other ways to install the banner

-A Cloudflare app and Wordpress plugin will be added soon.

 ## Customize the banner

 You can choose a different banner style and customize the preferences using a javascript object: